felias-fogg/dw-link/docs/manual.md

 Setting and removing *breakpoints* is one of the main functionality of a debugger.
 Setting a breakpoint is mainly accomplished by changing an instruction in flash memory to the BREAK instruction.
 This, however, implies that one has to *reprogram flash memory*.
 Since flash memory wears out, one should try to minimize the number of flash memory reprogramming operations.

-GDB does not pass *breakpoint set* and *breakpoint delete* commands from the user to the hardware debugger, but instead it sends a list of *breakpoint set* commands before execution starts.
+GDB does not pass *breakpoint set* and *breakpoint delete* commands from the user to the hardware debugger, but instead, it sends a list of *breakpoint set* commands before execution starts.
 After execution stops, it sends *breakpoint delete* commands for all breakpoints.
 In particular, when thinking about conditional breakpoints, it becomes clear that GDB may send a large number of *breakpoint set* and *breakpoint delete* commands for one breakpoint during one debug session.
-Although it is guaranteed that flash memory can be reprogrammed at least 10,000 times according to the data sheets, this number can easily be reached even in a few debug sessions, provided there are loops which are often executed and where a conditional breakpoint has been inserted.
-Fortunately, the situation is not as bad as it looks since there are a number of ways of getting around the need of reprogramming flash memory.
+Although it is guaranteed that flash memory can be reprogrammed at least 10,000 times according to the data sheets, this number can easily be reached even in a few debug sessions, provided there are loops that are often executed and where a conditional breakpoint has been inserted.
+Fortunately, the situation is not as bad as it looks since there are many ways of getting around the need of reprogramming flash memory.

 First of all, dw-link leaves the breakpoint in memory, even when GDB requests to remove them.
 Only when GDB requests to continue execution, the breakpoints in flash memory are updated.
 Well, the same happens before loading program code, detaching, exiting, etc. Assuming that the user does not change breakpoints too often, this will reduce flash reprogramming significantly.

 Second, if there are many breakpoints on the same flash page, then the page is reprogrammed only once instead of reprogramming it for each breakpoint individually.

 Third, when one restarts from a location where a breakpoint has been set, GDB removes this breakpoint temporarily, single steps to the next instruction, reinserts the breakpoint, and only then continues execution.
 This would lead to two reprogramming operations.
 However, dw-link does not update flash memory before single-stepping.
-Instead, if the instruction is a single-word instructions, it loads the original instruction into the *instruction register* of the MCU and executes it there.
+Instead, if the instruction is a single-word instruction, it loads the original instruction into the *instruction register* of the MCU and executes it there.

 For two-word instructions (i.e., LDS, STS, JUMP, and CALL), things are a bit more complicated.
-The Microchip documents state that one should refrain from  inserting breakpoints at double word instructions, implying that this would create problems.
+The Microchip documents state that one should refrain from inserting breakpoints at double-word instructions, implying that this would create problems.
 Indeed, RikusW noted in his [reverse engineering notes about debugWIRE](http://www.ruemohr.org/docs/debugwire.html):
 >Seems that its not possible to execute a 32 bit instruction this way.
 The Dragon reflash the page to remove the SW BP, SS and then reflash again with the SW BP!!!

 I noticed that this is still the case, i.e., MPLAB-X in connection with ATMEL-ICE still reprograms the page twice for hitting a breakpoint at a two-word instruction.
 The more sensible solution is to simulate the execution of these instructions, which is at least as fast and saves two reprogramming operations.
 And this is what dw-link does.

 Fourth, each MCU contains one *hardware breakpoint register*, which stops the MCU when the value in the register equals the program counter.
 Dw-link uses this for the breakpoint introduced most recently.
 With this heuristic, temporary breakpoints (as the ones GDB generates for single-stepping) will always get priority and more permanent breakpoints set by the user will end up in flash.

 Fifth, when reprogramming of a flash page is requested, dw-link first checks whether the identical contents should be loaded, in which case it does nothing.
 Further, it checks whether it is possible to achieve the result by just turning some 1's into 0's.
 Only if these two things are not possible, the flash page is erased and reprogrammed.
 This helps in particular when reloading a file with the GDB `load` command after only a few things in the program have been changed.

 With all of that in mind, you do not have to worry too much about flash memory wear when debugging.
-As a general rule, you should not make massive changes of the breakpoints each time the MCU stops executing.
-Finally, Microchip recommends that chips that have been used for debugging using debugWIRE should not been shipped to customers.
+As a general rule, you should not make massive changes to the breakpoints each time the MCU stops executing.
+Finally, Microchip recommends that chips that have been used for debugging using debugWIRE should not be shipped to customers.
 Well, I never ship chips to customers anyway.

 <a name="paranoid"></a>For the really paranoid,  there is the option that permits only one breakpoint, i.e., the hardware breakpoint: `monitor breakpoint h`.
-In this case, one either can set one breakpoint or on can single-step, but not both.
+In this case, one either can set one breakpoint or one can single-step, but not both.
 So, if you want to continue after a break by single-stepping, you first have to delete the breakpoint.
 By the way, with `monitor breakpoint s`, one switches back to normal mode, in which 25 (including one temporary) breakpoints are allowed.

 In addition, there is the debugger command `monitor flashcount`, which returns the number of how many flash page reprogramming commands have been executed since the debugger had been started.
 This includes also the flash reprogramming commands needed when loading code.